mokshit4/TodoList/README.md

 # TodoList
- TodoList using flask, flask-sqlalchemy and sqlite
+ TodoList using Flask, Flask-SQLalchemy and SQLite

 # Flask-Todolist
 Flask-Todolist is a simple To Do List web application with the most basic features of most web apps, i.e. entries, API and (somewhat) interactive UI.